Modelling and synthesizing turbulence with multi-scale coherent vortices: Introduction

-Building upon the work of \citet{Shen2024Designing}, the present study employs FBBs instead of quantum vortex filaments to serve as the centerlines of Burgers vortices, and extends the vortex tube thickness to a multi-scale framework.
-We refer to the generated flow field as `woven turbulence' with multi-scale vortices with stochastic centerlines.
-This approach combines the advantages of statistical fractal models and structured vortex constructions.
-The controllable multi-scale vortices not only endow this method with a broad applicability, but also offer unique perspectives on how vortex structures generate the key turbulence statistics.
-Additionally, due to the use of FBB and systematic improvements in the algorithm, the present method exhibits remarkably higher efficiency in generating turbulent fields than DNS and the method of \citet{Shen2024Designing}.
+Building upon the work of \citet{Shen2024Designing} and incorporating a fractal framework, this study models turbulence as stochastic fractal vortex tubes with a critical vortex density.
+The stochasticity is achieved by generating the vortex centerline using the fractional Brownian bridge (FBB), a computationally efficient \citep{Dieker2003On, Dieker2004Simulation} stochastic process with adjustable multi-scale features \citep{Friedrich2020Stochastic, Delorme2016Extreme}.
+The generated flow field is referred to as `woven turbulence' \citep{Shen2024Designing}, which combines the advantages of statistical and structural modelling methods.
+It generates vortex tubes that resemble real turbulence with inherent intermittency that is adjustable via the vortex density, and incorporates multi-scale characteristics and stochasticity from the statistical framework.
+This approach provides a testbed for investigating the statistical-structural relation in turbulence, offering insights into its multi-scale structure and extreme events, and enabling the fast synthesis of realistic turbulent fields.

 The structure of this paper is as follows.
 Section~\ref{sec:methodology} introduces the method for constructing woven turbulence.
-Section~\ref{sec:stat} elucidates how the turbulence statistics are generated from organized vortices.
-Section~\ref{sec:Results} assesses the computational efficiency and turbulence characteristics of woven turbulence through a comparison with DNS results at a range of Taylor-Reynolds numbers $Re_\lambda$.
-Some discussions are drawn in Section~\ref{sec:discussion}.
+Section~\ref{sec:stat} elucidates how the turbulence statistics are generated from the vortices in woven turbulence.
+Section~\ref{sec:Synthetic turbulence} assesses the computational efficiency and turbulence characteristics of woven turbulence through a comparison with direct numerical simulation (DNS) results at a range of Taylor-Reynolds numbers $Re_\lambda$.
+Some conclusions are drawn in Section~\ref{sec:conclusion}.